Friday, September 13, 2024

 Whiskey

 As you know, I live in a retirement community.
 One of the more delightful residents - a former South African, and a whiskey drinker, has been rather unwell for some time.
 This has been very upsetting, of course to her, but also to those of us who enjoy her company.
-She has a devoted Philippino attendant who cares for her.
-She wheels her and her maltese poodle to the activities, concerts, and lectures, she is able to attend.
-She wheels her to the garden at sunset, and to the clinic for her medical appointments.
+She has a devoted Philippina attendant who cares for her.
+She wheels her and her maltese poodle to all the activities, concerts, and lectures she is able to attend.
+She wheels her to the park at sunset, and to the clinic for her medical appointments.

 The man is 100 and was a doctor.
 His body as I said, is frail - but his mind seemed fine.
-He had left his hearing aids at home, as had some other residents, but after repeated yelling he answered questions to the point, made suggestions, and generally engaged in the conversation which centred around whiskey, medications, and King Charles hugging some paralympic competitors.
+He had left his hearing aids at home, as had some of the others, but after repeated yelling he answered questions to the point, made suggestions, and generally engaged in the conversation which centred around whiskey, medications, and King Charles hugging some paralympic competitors.
 That was surprising, because the King is NOT supposed to hug anyone.
-From Charles wthe conversation turned on to Winston Churchill who thrived on alcohol and cigars, and the Queen Mother who tippled away at gin and tonics, and also lived to a ripe old age.
-Princess Margaret was also a heavy drinker, but she died earlier than the others.
+From Charles the conversation turned to Winston Churchill who thrived on alcohol and cigars, and the Queen Mother who tippled away at gin and tonics, and also lived to a ripe old age.
+Princess Margaret was also a heavy drinker, but she died much earlier.
 We agreed that being a prime minister of a country at war, or being born to royalty, is a heavy burden, and probably it was eased by alcohol.
 We did NOT mention our prime minister.

 Anyone ready for a shot?